A Schematic Definition of Quantum Polynomial Time Computability: Future Challenges

 \section{Future Challenges}

 In Definition \ref{sec:definition}, we have defined $\squareqp$-functions on $\HH_{\infty}$ and we have given in Theorem \ref{theorem:character} a new characterization of $\fbqp$-functions in terms of these $\squareqp$-functions.
-To point out the directions of future research, we intend to raise a challenging open question in Section \ref{sec:open-question} and to present in Sections \ref{sec:descriptional-complexity}--\ref{sec:type-2-functional} two possible future applications of our characterization to the subjects of descriptional complexity and higher-type functionals.
+To point out the directions of future research, we wish to raise a challenging open question in Section \ref{sec:open-question} and to present in Sections \ref{sec:descriptional-complexity}--\ref{sec:type-2-functional} three possible implications of our schematic definition to the subjects of descriptional complexity, firt-order theories, and higher-type functionals.
+In Section \ref{sec:programming-language}, we will remark a practical application to the designing of quantum programming languages.